 Connect a DC power supply from 12-32V as shown in the drawing below.
 Observe proper polarity (input power is reverse-polarity protected).
 Optionally, the unit may be powered (or redundantly powered) via its DIN rail connector (optional terminal required, see bottom figure below).
 For supply connections, use 14 AWG wire rated for at least 80°C. Do not exceed 36V DC peak.
-Be sure to connect earth ground to the DC- terminal, ideally closest to the module, as the other isolated circuits shunt their circuit commons to DC- via high-voltage isolation capacitors.
-For Excitation connection to power (see Output Connections).
+Note that output channels of this model will require separate connections to power (see Output Connections).